jozanza/librequest/README.md

     .port     = 443,
     .pathname = "/get?foo1=bar1&foo2=bar2",
   };

   RequestAsync(opts, OnComplete);

+  while(1) {
-  // block the main thread while we wait for the request to complete while(1) {}
+    // This blocks the main thread while the request continues on another thread
+    // Use SIGINT (CTRL+C) to kill the program.
+  }
 }
 ```